Granville St.: All Natural Eats

 We chat to the brain behind the beautiful Instagram account that has us positively drooling with every snap.

-Growing up in Vancouver, Khodeir says “I was heavily influenced by healthy living, all-natural foods, gluten-free… I decided to settle in Egypt about a year ago and I was a bit frustrated by the lack of options in the market.”
-But the culinary whiz is about to remedy that as the creations emerging from her kitchen will have a distinctly healthy stamp.
+Rather than accept her fate, Khodeir took the step to remedy the issue herself, ensuring that everything emerging from her kitchen only does so with a healthy stamp of approval.
 “I’m all about natural things.
 I do things the old fashioned way,” she laughs.
-“I don’t use processed ingredients, I try and use mainly local ingredients.
-I’m driven by creating recipes the whole family can enjoy, and part of that is I think helping kids to eat better as well.”
+“I don’t use processed ingredients and I try to use mainly local ingredients.
+I’m driven by creating recipes the whole family can enjoy, and part of that is helping kids to eat better as well.”